-There have been many Famous People That Are From Spain throughout history.
+There have been many famous people from Spain throughout history.
 Spain has a long list of celebrated individuals who have shaped the world with influential work in their respective fields.

 Spain has an extraordinary artistic heritage that represents Spanish culture and traditions more elegantly.
 Knowing that there is more to life than just running the rat race, Spaniards are unconventional and highly prolific.